 Headaches are a major cause of absenteeism from work and school.
 They also take a toll on social and family life.
 For some people, continuing battling headaches can lead to feeling anxious and depressed.

-Generally, there are more than 150 types of headaches.
-However, they fall into two main categories, which are primary and secondary headaches, as described below:
+There are actually more than 150 types of headaches!
+However, they fall into two main categories, which are primary and secondary headaches, as described below.

 Types of Headaches

 These are caused by overactivity of / or problems with pain-sensitive structures in your head.
 Chemical activity in your brain, the nerves, or blood vessels surrounding your skull, or the muscles of your head and neck can play a role in primary headaches.
 Some patients may also carry genes that make them more likely to develop such headaches.

 The most common primary headaches are cluster headaches, migraine, migraine with aura, and tension headaches.
 A few headache patterns also are generally considered types of a primary headache, but are less common – these headaches have distinct features, such as an unusual duration or pain associated with a certain activity.
 Although generally considered primary, each headache could be a symptom of an underlying disease, such as chronic daily headaches, cough headaches, and exercise headaches.

 A secondary headache is a symptom of a disease that can activate the pain-sensitive nerves of the head.
 Any number of conditions (varying greatly in severity) may cause secondary headaches.
 Therefore, some possible causes of secondary headaches include dental problems, hangovers, stroke, blood clots, meningitis, and toxoplasmosis.
 In addition, some types of secondary headaches include external compression headaches, ice cream headaches, medication overuse headaches, sinus headaches & spinal headaches.